 Graduate Program Overview

 These days, you should be thinking of graduate school from the moment you begin work on a bachelor's degree.
 Some say that today's graduate degree is the economic equivalent of a bachelor's degree a generation ago.
 While it is currently a seller's market in the healthcare employment area, it won't always remain so.
 Further, you might find that one day you are competing for a job, so you will need every advantage you can get.
-A graduate degree will certainly set a high bar for your competition.
+A graduate degree, including an online Master of Science in Health Administration, will certainly set a high bar for your competition.

 - Master of Business Administration in Healthcare Administration